ModulrCloud/modulr-agent/README.md

 ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
 ```

-The robot should then be driveable using the agent.
+The robot should then be controllable using the agent.

-*Note that at present, all topics are hard-coded.
-You may need to check that the simulation is producing images on `/camera/image_raw` and adjust the source code if not.
-Similarly, the simulation may use Twist or TwistStamped messages for velocity commands, so if movement is not working, double-check the message type.*
+*Note The simulation may use Twist or TwistStamped messages for velocity commands, so if movement is not working, double-check the message type.*